krishagel/multi-agent-research/SECURITY.md

 - [ ] All API keys are in environment variables
 - [ ] `.env` file has restricted permissions (chmod 600)
 - [ ] AWS IAM roles are configured with minimal permissions
-- [ ] Rate limiting is configured appropriately
+- [ ] API usage is monitored against provider limits
 - [ ] Debug mode is disabled
 - [ ] All dependencies are up to date
 - [ ] Network access is properly restricted